 Sound and character

 The SM7B is a cardioid dynamic with a smooth, broadcast-voiced response.
 Its two switches — a bass roll-off and a presence (mid) boost — let you tailor it to deep voices or add intelligibility.
-As a dynamic, it rejects room reflections and background noise far better than a sensitive condenser, which is why it flatters untreated rooms and busy desks.
+As a dynamic, it rejects room reflections and background noise far better than a sensitive condenser, which is why it flatters untreated rooms and busy desks — a trait it shares with the other best dynamic microphones for studio recording.
 Shure also builds in a pop filter and internal shock isolation, and the capsule is well shielded against hum from monitors and screens.

 The gain question

 Here is the one thing to settle before buying: the SM7B has low output and needs a lot of clean gain — commonly cited at around 60 dB or more for quiet voices.
 Budget interfaces can run out of clean gain and start to hiss.
 There are two fixes: pair it with an interface that has high-gain, low-noise preamps, or add an inline preamp booster (such as a Cloudlifter or FetHead) that adds clean gain over the cable.
-Factor that into your budget — our audio interface buying guide covers high-gain options.
+Factor that into your budget — our audio interface buying guide covers high-gain options, and our roundup of the best microphone preamps is worth a look if you’d rather add clean gain with a dedicated preamp.

 Who it’s for